kadomoto/poyo-v/README.md

 * **Ourfool in Saginomiya** -[homepage](http://www.saginomiya.xyz/)-

 ## License
-This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details
+This project is released under the MIT License - see the [LICENSE](LICENSE) file for details